Fendross/ExpenseTrackerCLI/README.md

 After launching the CLI, interact with the application using the commands listed in the terminal.
 > [!TIP]
 > A menu will be displayed.
 Simply follow its instructions.

+## Future TODOs
+- [ ] Implement currency conversion (fetching exchange rates) if user chooses to change system currency with command '6'.
+- [ ] Move currency treatment in a dedicated table.
+- [ ] Add a new type of CFS, DIVIDEND, to account for that as well.

 ## References